 They’re not only travel friendly and long lasting, but the best solution to zero waste beauty packaging, because they’re either totally naked or in compostable paperboard!

 This means Ethique is 100% plastic free beauty brand.

 Ethique is challenging the beauty industry by daring consumers to #giveupthebottle.

 Across the whole natural product line, they’re palm oil free, vegan, natural and cruelty free.
 The company as a whole is certified climate neutral.

 A certified B-Corp they donate either 2% of yearly revenue or 20% of profit (whichever is higher) to charity.
 While charitable actions aren’t a requirement on our list, they sure do help!

-Dirty Hippie finds a place on many of our product lists because they make not only great products, but consistently great products across a huge range of make-up, hair, and skin products.
-Even non-nano particle reef safe sunscreen, which we talked more in detail about here.
+Dirty Hippie finds a place on many of our product lists because they make not only great products, but consistently great zero waste beauty products across a huge range from make-up to haircare to skincare and more.

 Everything they handmake is cruelty-free, vegan, and organic.
 Plus since everything is packaged in compostable recycled cardboard tubes or reusable tin and glass (with safely biodegrading vegetable ink labels), they are totally zero waste.